 BTEC Extended Diploma DMM

 Access to HE A Merit profile in a relevant Access course with 96 tariff points including a minimum of 15 credits at merit in science-based units

 International Baccalaureate 24 points with HL Science at 4

-Plus GCSE maths and English at grade C or above or Level 2 Functional Skills in maths and English
+Plus GCSE maths and English at grade C/4 or above or Level 2 Functional Skills in maths and English